Esquire31/Walker2d-Deep-Reinforcement-Learning/README.md

 These methods combine value-based and policy-based methods by using one neural network (the actor) to choose actions and another (the critic) to evaluate these actions.
 Example: Deep Deterministic Policy Gradient (DDPG).

 ### The REINFORCE Algorithm
 REINFORCE is a Monte Carlo policy gradient method that updates the policy parameters to maximize the expected return.
-The policy gradient theorem forms the basis of this method:

-∇J(θ)=E
-π
-θ
-​

-​
- [∇
-θ
-​
- logπ
-θ
-​
- (a∣s)G
-t
-​
- ]

-where \( G_t \) is the return following time step \( t \).

 REINFORCE updates the policy by computing the gradient of the expected return with respect to the policy parameters and performing gradient ascent.

 ## Installation